Los murmullos (full version)

 My composition, for piano and electronics, shifts between four recurring material types, each inspired by one of the above-mentioned elements as described in the book.
 The electronics were generated using physical modeling software (Modalys).
 Keith, for whom the piece was written, had asked for something with a bit of noise – hopefully this does the trick.

-The shorter version, Los murmullitos, was created for a specific performance that occurred halfway through the composition process.
-However it remains available for performance due to the technical difficulty of the full version of the piece.
-Los murmullitos is certainly challenging to perform, but at least it’s short!
+There is also a shorter version of this piece called Los murmullitos - a miniature.
+That one was created for a specific performance that occurred halfway through the composition of the larger piece.
+The miniture remains available for performance for both practical and aesthetic reasons.
+The full version is quite a bit longer (13 min.), more difficult, loud, and a bit overwhelming!
+Los murmullitos is certainly challenging to perform, but at least it’s short.

 Los murmullos was commissioned by Keith Kirchoff.